See the car that Sears used to sell

 "Send in 25 dollars a month and they'd send you some parts," said automotive historian Kit Foster.
 "Eventually, you'd have a complete car."

 The Motor Buggy wasn't be the last time Sears offered cars in its catalogs.
 In the early 1950s, Sears sold the Allstate.
-It was a re-branded Henry J two-door car made by Kaiser-Fasier.
+It was a re-branded Henry J two-door car made by Kaiser-Fazer.
 That foray only lasted about a year, from 1952 to 1953.

 Sears' car-selling days are now a rapidly receding a speck in its rearview mirror.
 Indeed, there is currently real doubt as to whether Sears itself can keep puttering along at all.